 Date: 14 October, 2021

-UN Secretary’s General Roadmap for Digital Cooperation warns that operations related to ICT are expected to represent up to 20 per cent of global electricity demand, with one third stemming from data centres alone.
-Therefore, how can we truly benefit from the technology’s environmental solutions and use the digital revolution to advance environmental stewardship?
+In our dialogue, we will therefore ask, how can we truly benefit from the technology’s environmental solutions and use the digital revolution to advance environmental stewardship?
 How can we appropriately harness digital opportunities while limiting adverse effects of digitalisation on the environment?
 How can we build strong partnerships among regions to support digital transition that powers environmental protection across the globe?

 Flurina Wäspi, Coordinator IGF Policy Network on Environment and Digitalisation